origin1tech/pargv/README.md

 	// node path and above index is the primary command.
 	setCommand: undefined,

-	// When NOT false data types are cast.
+	// When NOT false parser attempts to cast to the
+	// appropriate type.
+As we're dealing with strings
+	// this is not bullet proof in some scenarios.
 	castTypes: undefined,

 	// Normalize command path.
 Command may be the